jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 ## Production Infrastructure

-* Single server hosted on Azuresponsored hosting with a staging server on Linode.
+* Single server hosted on Azure sponsored hosting with a staging server on Linode.
 * Rails
 * PostgresDB
 * Puma